Shaoting-Feng/Shaoting-Feng.github.io/src/data/about.md

 # Intro

 I am a Pre-Doc MS student in Computer Science at the University of Chicago, advised by Prof. **[Junchen Jiang](https://people.cs.uchicago.edu/~junchenj/)**.
 My research interests lie in systems for large language models (LLMs) and computer networking.
-Previously, I earned my B.S. in Information Engineering from Shanghai Jiao Tong University.
+Previously, I earned my B.E. in Information Engineering from Shanghai Jiao Tong University.

 &nbsp;